ConorWilliams/AoC_2024/README.md

 __ranges__ requires that the input stream can be constructed from a pair of iterators:

+- `satisfy` true if the condition is met.

+The condition must
+    Return something convertible to bool, optionally an error: f(token) -> expected<unit, err>

+Made from satisfy:

 - `any` parser that matches one token of any input and returns it.
 - `lit` match a single literal token of input and returns it.
+- `one_of` match any token in the other range

 - `seq` match a range of tokens and return them.

 ### Over strings